praj-bellakka/tp/docs/UserGuide.md

 ## Introduction

 FitNUS Tracker is a desktop app for tracking daily food intake to keep a healthy lifestyle.
-FitNUS is specially made for Computing Students living in University Town, with features and functionalities taylor made for them.
+FitNUS is specially made you if you are a Computing Student living in University Town, with features and functionalities taylor made just for you.
-It is based on a Command Line Interface (CLI) and has rich functionality in order to cater to the needs of potential users.
+It is based on a Command Line Interface (CLI) and has rich functionalities.

 Here is the list of sections we will be covering in this User Guide.